harvesthill/reddit-wiki-archive/steroids/index/subreddit_rules.md

 * Do not publicly or privately ask for sources, brands, etc., ask for private messages for sources, brands, info, etc. or offer to PM source, brand, info, etc.

-* Do not publicly or privately (PM) mention or request for information on DOCTORS OR TRT CLINICs.
+* Do not publicly or privately (PM) mention or request for information on DOCTORS OR TRT CLINICS.

 * Do not mention sources / brands / etc. that are private or not even around anymore (*i.e.* "busted", quit, etc.).